• Skip to main content

 Top 5 Drills to Train at an Indoor Shooting Range

 A simple fact of life is that most skills are perishable, and this is especially true for firearms skills.
 Training is where you learn skills, and practice is how you retain those skills.
-Regardless of whether you are training or practicing you need to able to toss lead downrange and for many of us, you may be stuck with an indoor shooting range.
+Regardless of whether you are training or practicing you need to be able to toss lead downrange and for many of us, you may be stuck with an indoor shooting range.

 The Limitations with an Indoor Shooting Range